aliasifk/machine-coding/Readme.md

 ## Contributing

 We encourage contributions to this repository.
 If you'd like to add more problems, improve solutions, enhance boilerplate templates, or provide better explanations, your contributions are welcome.
-Please follow the standard contribution guidelines outlined in the repository.

 ## Disclaimer